rhymeyang/Se/docs/308/Week04.md

 ### Impact on IT Governance:

-1. Increased Reliance on IT: Digital transformation makes IT a critical part of the business process, requiring stronger IT governance structures.
+1. **Increased Reliance on IT**: Digital transformation makes IT a critical part of the business process, requiring stronger IT governance structures.
-2. Need for Agility: IT governance must adapt to rapidly changing technology landscapes, ensuring that IT processes can support new business models and innovations.
+2. **Need for Agility**: IT governance must adapt to rapidly changing technology landscapes, ensuring that IT processes can support new business models and innovations.
-3. Security and Compliance: As businesses digitize, IT governance must ensure that digital assets are secure and compliant with evolving regulations.
+3. **Security and Compliance**: As businesses digitize, IT governance must ensure that digital assets are secure and compliant with evolving regulations.

 ### Why Digital Transformation is Important: